132nd-vWing/TRMA-Brief/PAGES/Carrier.md

 - **Recovery Tanker TACAN**: Channel 64Y, identifier "SH1"
 - **Carrier AI Frequency**: 309.5 MHz

-**Note on the AI Frequency**: This frequency is NOT monitored, and no calls are made on this frequency.
-The sole purpose of the AI Frequency is to activate ACLS functionality, if pilots want to choose to do so.
+> **Note**: This frequency is NOT monitored, and no calls are made on this frequency.
+The sole purpose of the AI Frequency is to activate ACLS functionality if pilots choose to do so.

 ## Cyclic Operations